MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_2/report.md

 ## 3. Architectural Decisions

 ### Architecture Style
-- **Microservices** – Each bounded context is implemented as a separate Spring Boot service.
+The architecture is based on **microservices**, where each bounded context is implemented as a separate Spring Boot service.
+We also applied **Command-Query Responsibility Segregation (CQRS)**: command operations (borrow, return, acquisition suggestion, book creation) remain in their domain services, while queries are isolated into the reporting service.
+The reporting service maintains its own read-optimized schema, updated asynchronously through domain events.
+This ensures heavy read operations (such as “top 5 most lent books”) are fast and do not interfere with transactional workloads.

 ### Service Discovery & Routing
 - **Eureka Server** for dynamic service discovery